-Talk to your partner and decide on how and who will be looking after the older kids (if there are nay) during the time you are in labour and for the initial few months after the arrival of the new born as well.
+At 34 weeks of pregnancy talk to your partner and decide on how and who will be looking after the older kids (if there are nay) during the time you are in labour and for the initial few months after the arrival of the new born as well.

 You will hear a lot of bad birthing stories from people.
 It is human tendency.
 It will be all about how painful it is and how difficult it is.
 Just buy yourself a pair of good ear plug and shut them all off.

 Read up a little on what to expect in the last few weeks of your pregnancy and what the complications that can arise are.
 The more informed you are the better prepared you will be.

 At 34 weeks of pregnancy take a check of all the household supplies.
 And stock up everything from food to toiletries in excess.
 Once the little one arrives you won’t have time for anything.